If you’ve been searching for advice on how to gain weight and muscle, here’s one tip that you might not have expected to read:

 But, here’s the good news:

 If you know how to set your bulking calories to gain muscle without fat—following the steps we just covered—certain supplements can help.
+(And if you’d like to know exactly what supplements to take to reach your fitness goals, take the Legion Supplement Finder Quiz.)

 Here are the best supplements for gaining muscle fast: